gothicmuppet/action_taimanin/index.md

 - Rare can attach 2 Magatamas, Super Rare can attach 3 Magatamas, and Ultra Rare can attach 4 Magatamas.
 - Magatomas come in 4 types: red (ATK), blue (DEF), yellow (CRT) and green (HTH).

-# Faculty
+# Facilities
+Weapon
+- You can upgrade weapons for free.
+Experience
+- You can give free experience for one character at a time without playing them.
+Skill
-- A place to increase skill points and experience without playing the character.
-This also applies to weapons too.
+- You can increase skill points for one character at a time without playing them.
-- You can attach supporters to decrease the amount of time to finish faster.
+Supporter missions
+- Once you have extra supporters, then you can gain free stuff.

 # Gacha
 ![Gacha screenshot](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.7TqScyqHLlddDW1d2gqtfwHaDg%26pid%3DApi&f=1)